Search

 10 Tips for More Eco-Friendly Internet Usage

 If you’re reading this and feeling a tad bit guilty, not to worry.
-There are ways to reduce our environmental impact on the internet.
-By being conscientious users, we can all make a difference in CO2 emissions.
+There are ways to reduce your environmental impact on the internet.
+By being conscientious users—and by supporting systems-level change—we can all make a difference.

 1. Optimize your device settings